People of the Dominican Republic: Independence

 Santo Domingo attained independence as the Dominican Republic in 1844 from the Haitian government.
 In 1861, the Dominicans voluntarily returned to the Spanish Empire, but two years later they launched a war that restored independence in 1865.
 A legacy of unsettled, mostly non-representative rule followed, capped by the dictatorship of Rafael Trujillo from 1930 to 1961.

 Trujillo's regime carried out killings of thousands of Haitians and committed crimes in the United States, Cuba, Puerto Rico, Venezuela, Guatemala, Costa Rica, and Mexico.
 Raids on the national treasury enabled Trujillo to amass a net worth of 800 million dollars (5.3 billion dollars today).
 It has been estimated that Trujillo's tyrannical rule was responsible for the death of more than 50,000 Dominicans.
 The Dominican Civil War of 1965 was ended by a United States-led intervention, and was followed by the authoritarian rule of Joaquín Balaguer, the leader from 1966 to 1978.
 Since that time, the Dominican Republic has moved steadily toward representative democracy.

 Genetics and ethnicities

 Timeline of the Dominican Republic's genetic make-up since 500 years ago showing the impact of migrations.
-The founder Dominican population was mostly European in origin with some Native Taíno element, but was modified by subsequent African inflows.
+The founder Dominican population was mostly European in origin with some Indigenous element, but was modified by subsequent African inflows.

 According to recent genealogical DNA studies of the Dominican population, the genetic makeup is predominantly European and Sub-Saharan African, with a lesser degree of Native American ancestry.
-The average DNA admixture of the founder Dominican population was 73% European, 10% Native, and 17% African, but due to the migration from Haiti and other Afro-Caribbean countries, the current overall admixture is 50%-60% European, 8%-12% Native and 30%-40% African.
+The average DNA admixture of the founder Dominican population was 73% European, 10% Native, and 17% African, but due to the Transatlantic slave trade and the migration from other Afro-Caribbean countries, the current overall admixture is 50%-60% European, 8-10% Native and 30%-40% African.